Emmanuel1118/Learn-ML-Basics/README.md

 - Install the [listed software](#software-and-ides).
 You can start by installing only Python and VSCode, and add Anaconda and CUDA later.

 - Make sure you know the [prereqisites](#prerequisites).
-Watch the math videos in order, and learn python before or after that.
+Watch the math videos in order, and learn python before or after that (or in parallel).

 - If you wish to have a bit more background in CS, enroll to [CS50AI](https://www.edx.org/course/cs50s-introduction-to-artificial-intelligence-with-python).
 This step is completely optional.